clairefuzzyelephant/clarity-eats/src/blog/koreaDay5.md

     />
 </div>

 These last few days in Seoul moved a little slower than the first few.
 On this fifth morning, most of the others wanted to stay in, so the one remaining friend and I headed to Kyobo/HOTTRACKS again, looking for a specific K-pop album to bring back for our mutual friend back home.
 Mid-search, we came across a ...
 Twenty-Five Twenty-One OST album!?
 (If you haven't watched Twenty-Five Twenty-One, it is hands down the best k-drama I've ever seen.
-Even if you don't like typical k-dramas, I promise to you that Twenty-Five Twenty-One is totally worth it.)
+Even if you don't like typical k-dramas, I promise to you that Twenty-Five Twenty-One is extremely, extremely worth it.)
 So of course, we bought it.

 <div>
     <img src="../images/koreaDay5-6/hottracks.jpeg"